The Definitive Guide to Sales Process Creation

 2. Log every interaction in a centralized database.
 This means CRM activity must include marketing touch-points.

-Remember, maintain constant communication with your marketing teams.
+Remember to maintain constant communication with your marketing teams.

 Provide them with the objections you hear on a daily basis, as well as any relevant challenges that can be solved with content.